All Products

 Select DLF Unified Metadata.

-• To use a custom DLF data catalog, select the created catalog, for example, paimon_catalog.
+• To use a custom DLF data catalog, select a created catalog, such as paimon_catalog.
 For more information, see Create a data catalog.

 • You can also select the default catalog.
 If you use the DLF default catalog, you do not need to specify the dlf_catalog parameter when you create a foreign server in the Hologres shared cluster.

-Select the path of a bucket for which the OSS-HDFS service is enabled.
+Select the path of a bucket for which the OSS-HDFS service is activated.

 2. Build the data source.

 This example uses 10 GB of TPC-H data.
-Use EMR Hive to build a data source in the textfile format.
-For more information about how to build the data source, see Build data using EMR Spark.
+Use EMR Hive to build a data source in textfile format.
+For more information about building the data source, see Build data using EMR Spark.

 Important